Editorial: TigerLink, May 2014

 The BJP wants to change the environment laws and regulations to suit and facilitate big business; while the Congress has taken to the grave the exemplary legacy of Indira Gandhi- who spearheaded the Wildlife Protection Act, Forest Conservation Act, and Project Tiger-pushing clearances for mines and other such ‘red-listed’ industry with little regard environment and wildlife, and the regulations governing them.
 The UPA’s second tenure saw three ministers at the helm of Environment & Forests—two unceremoniously removed as they were seen to be ‘green’ (though the clearance record during their tenure suggests otherwise).
 The last to take on the mantle of the Ministry of Environment & Forests, also has the oil ministry in his portfolio.
 Someone forgot to tell the incumbent government that oil and environment don’t mix.
 Or perhaps they knew that only too well…

-So will wildlife be on the featured-01priority of the next government—whoever and however it be?
+So will wildlife be on the priority of the next government—whoever and however it be?
 Or will forests be sacrificed for populist reasons and a race for—unsustainable—growth?
 Will we have a government with vision for a sustainable future, balancing ecology and economy, or will we continue with the philosophy of “destroy now, and worry about it later”?

 The writing is on the wall… but still, I look for shards of hope.
 The Asiatic lions in Gujarat-a BJP ruled state-are focus of a tremendous conservation effort, and a poaching crisis that hit Gir in 2007, has become a model of tackling cases of poaching (even if the state fails to share ‘its’ pride!).
 During the nine year tenure of the Congress dominated United Progressive Alliance, the number of tiger reserves climbed from 29 to 45, (credit must equally go to the concerned state governments), besides an increased budget for the tiger, and an enhanced relocation package for communities within core critical tiger habitats to incentivise voluntary relocation.